PictureElement/html5tech/README.md

 ## Contribution

 Feel free to be part of this project.
-Create now your own page (mini tutorial) regarding a specific topic/concept in HTML, CSS or JS.
+Create now your own page regarding a specific topic/concept in HTML, CSS or JS.
 Just remember to be consistent with the site's structure.

 ## Disclaimer